godotengine/godot-docs/development/compiling/compiling_for_osx.rst

     user@host:~/godot$ mkdir -p Godot.app/Contents/MacOS
     user@host:~/godot$ cp bin/godot.osx.tools.64 Godot.app/Contents/MacOS/Godot
     user@host:~/godot$ chmod +x Godot.app/Contents/MacOS/Godot

 Compiling for 32 and 64-bit
 ---------------------------

 All macOS versions after 10.6 are 64-bit exclusive, so the executable will be a ".64" file by default for most users.
 If you would like to compile a ".fat" executable which contains both 32 and 64-bit code, you can do so by specifying the bits in the scons command like so:

 ::

     user@host:~/godot$ scons platform=osx bits=fat

 Cross-compiling
 ---------------

-It is possible to compile for OSX in a Linux environment (and maybe also in Windows with Cygwin).
-For that you will need `OSXCross <https://github.com/tpoechtrager/osxcross>`__ to be able to use OSX as target.
+It is possible to compile for macOS in a Linux environment (and maybe also in Windows with Cygwin).
+For that you will need `OSXCross <https://github.com/tpoechtrager/osxcross>`__ to be able to use macOS as target.
 First, follow the instructions to install it:

 Clone the `OSXCross repository <https://github.com/tpoechtrager/osxcross>` somewhere on your machine (or download a zip file and extract it somewhere),